-Contact a mortgage broker to find out how much you qualify for.
+Contact a mortgage broker in Ottawa to review a pre approval application.
 This will give you in-depth details of what you qualify for and what your maximum purchase price will be.

-2) Research all your first time home buyers mortgage options
+Research all your first time home buyer mortgage options

-The mortgage market is very competitive and there are many lenders and mortgage options to choose from as a first time homebuyer.
+The mortgage market is very competitive and there are many lenders and mortgage options to choose from for first time home buyers.

-It’s important to do lots of research to be sure that you get the right mortgage for your needs.
+It’s important to do lots of research to assure you get the right mortgage for your needs.

 It’s also important to know the types of mortgages available from collateral to conventional mortgages, fixed rates to variable rates and insured to uninsured mortgages.
 A mortgage broker can help walk through the pros and cons of the different types of mortgages with you.

-Your current debt obligations can affect the amount that you are approved for or make the difference between an approval or a decline for first time home buyers.
+Your current debt obligations can affect the amount that you are approved for or be the difference between an approval and a decline for first time home buyers.

 Focus on paying off any revolving debt such as credit cards and lines of credit first.
-Regardless of your minimum payment on these debts, a lender will use 3% of the outstanding balance in your debt to income calculation.
+Regardless of your minimum payment on these debts, a lender will use 3% of the outstanding balance in the application calculations.

-If you’re having trouble managing your debts, consolidating your debts into one loan which can help make it easier to manage.
+If you’re having trouble managing your debts, consolidating your debts into one loan may help make the debt easier to manage.

 The larger your down payment, the bigger house price you can get.